 This article is devoted to episodic volunteering from a cross-cultural perspective.
 It focuses on summarising and distilling knowledge about episodic volunteering.
 Based on a thorough literature review, the authors present state-of-the-art knowledge about episodic volunteering divided into key subsections that include: (1) is episodic volunteering a new area or a new era in volunteering?
-(2) defining the concept and motivations for episodic volunteering, (3) the singularity of episodic volunteering, (4) assessment of the domains where episodic volunteering is most prevalent, (5) the impact of episodic volunteering on the participating individuals, (6) new parties in volunteer organisations, and (7) managing episodic volunteers.
+(2) defining the concept and motivations for episodic volunteering is most prevalent, (5) the impact of episodic volunteering on the participating individuals, (6) new parties in volunteer organisations, and (7) managing episodic volunteers.
 Finally, we present current gaps in our knowledge of episodic volunteers, some of which will be covered in this Special Issue, especially in understanding episodic volunteering in non-English-speaking countries.